zuozhenggh/learning-library/analytics-library/adw-oac/lab0/lab0.md

 To learn more about **Oracle Cloud Always Free** and **Free Trial** account check the following link:
 [https://www.oracle.com/cloud/free/#always-free](https://www.oracle.com/cloud/free/#always-free)

-As part of your sign up to this lab, you will have been provided a link to **Sign Up** to Oracle Cloud Free Tier.
+As part of your sign up to this workshop, you will have been provided a link to **Sign Up** to Oracle Cloud Free Tier.
 Please make sure you:

 - Use the **following URL** - [>> Sign Up for Oracle Cloud <<](http://bit.ly/34TzwGf)
 - Use a **personal email** address that you will use during all the workshop process.